St. Paul Winter Carnival 2026: What to See, Do, and Experience in Minnesota’s Winter Wonderland

 When was the first St Paul Winter Carnival?

 The St Paul Winter Carnival has been a winter tradition since 1886.
 It is, in fact, the oldest winter festival in the United States.
-Working with the City of Montreal, businesses owners wanted to showcase the beauty of Minnesota.
+Working with the City of Montreal, business owners wanted to showcase the beauty of Minnesota.

 We adapted elements from Montreal’s winter festival on our own and in 1886; they constructed the first Ice Castles, marking the start of the St Paul Winter Carnival.
 We even have our own royal court.